Highlights of the Program

 DNB

-• Outlining the role of commercial banks in supporting CCS projects through innovative financing structures
+• Outline of the role of commercial banks in supporting CCS projects through innovative financing structures

-• Discussing the need for streamlined CCS regulations and policy alignment to reduce overall project costs
+• Discussion on the need for streamlined CCS regulations and policy alignment to reduce overall project costs

 Q&A SESSION ON FINANCING STRATEGIES FOR COST-EFFECTIVE CCS PROJECTS